sunpaq/monkc-next/README.md

 - it will take some syntax ideas form modern languages like Swift & Kotlin
 - change from C99 to ANSI C standard for porting to more platforms

+## Structure as first class

+- the C struct and Monk-C class is the same thing.
+- you can define constructor and add function into a C struct
+- basically you should add 'struct' prefix before Monk-C class
+- for easy of use.
+T(Class) and alias(Class) => Class_t can help

 ## Default hidden pointers

     void* any